 It is such a pleasure to be returning to WCCC!
 I started my teaching career here 36 years ago, and after teaching here for 4 years I went onto direct an infant/toddler/preschool for 10 years and then moved to co-direct a preschool program for 22 years.
 This summer I re-connected with WCCC to help out in Infant Two for a few weeks when I was approached about an administrative opening.
 I am so excited to be joining this amazing community as the new Assistant Director.
 I will enjoy seeing former colleagues as well as my daughter Emily, who is a teacher in the Yellow Room.

 I have a Bachelor of Science degree in Early Childhood Education from Framingham State and course work in early childhood curriculum as well as early childhood environment and design.
 My family and I live in Sherborn, and when not working I enjoy spending time with family and friends, gardening, walking, reading and cheering on Boston sports teams.
 I look forward to getting to know all the children, families, and this wonderful group of educators!

 AFTER SCHOOL PROGRAM DIRECTOR:

-ABOUT SUSAN: Prior to becoming Program Administrator, I spent two years teaching at our Fiske site, one year as a floating teacher, and two years as a Co-Site Coordinator at Schofield.
-I’m looking forward to visiting my old friends at Schofield this year when I will rejoin the team for a few hours every Wednesday!
+Wow, time flies!
+This will be my ninth year at WCCC’s After School Program and first as the program’s Assistant Director!
+Prior to entering this role, I served as the After School Program Administrator for three years (including the 2020-21 school year at our K Program), spent two years as the site coordinator at our Schofield site, two years teaching at our Fiske site, and one year as a floating teacher.
 In my free time I enjoy playing tennis, gardening, and spending time with my family and friends.
 I love working at WCCC’s After School Program and can’t wait to see what the year brings!